 248.430.6266 ext 103

-Mr. Thomas has almost 25 years of investment experience in the technology sector.
+David Thomas has almost 25 years of investment experience in the technology sector.
 His career spans 14 years on Wall Street, where he became one of its first software and IT services analysts in the early 1980s.
 He has managed a $25 million hedge fund, acted as CEO of a start-up software company, and has run four investment funds.
-Mr. Thomas' unique background as an analyst, advisor and entrepreneur in both the public and private markets offer uncommon insight into the investment process.
+David’s unique background as an analyst, advisor and entrepreneur in both the public and private markets offer uncommon insight into the investment process.

-From 2003 until joining Seneca, Mr. Thomas served as a member of Endurance Ventures, LLC.
+From 2003 until joining Seneca, David served as a member of Endurance Ventures, LLC.
 Endurance is the manager of two traditional venture capital funds with total assets of over $60 million and two sole-purpose investment funds totaling almost $5 million.
-Mr. Thomas' duties at Endurance Ventures included evaluating, researching and assessing market opportunities for existing portfolio companies.
-In addition, he assisted with acquisitions, divestitures and other strategic initiatives, including advising National Water Power Services Corp., a portfolio company, in the sale of its software division to Accenture, and closing a $30 million outsourcing contract between Accenture and the selling company.
+His duties at Endurance Ventures included evaluating, researching and assessing market opportunities for existing portfolio companies.
+In addition, he assisted with acquisitions, divestitures and other strategic initiatives, including advising NWP Services Corp., a portfolio company, in the sale of its software division to Accenture, and closing a $30 million outsourcing contract between Accenture and the selling company.

-Mr. Thomas began his Wall Street career at Hambrecht Quist in 1983 as an associate analyst covering the software and IT services industries.
-Mr. Thomas was involved in a variety of IPOs, including Informix, SHL Systemhouse and Paychex, among others.
+David began his Wall Street career at Hambrecht Quist in 1983 as an associate analyst covering the software and IT services industries.
+He was involved in a variety of IPOs, including Informix, SHL Systemhouse and Paychex, among others.
 His coverage universe included Oracle, Microsoft, Sybase, EDS, Computer Sciences, Ashton-Tate, Lotus, CA, Cognos, Business Objects, Shared Medical Systems and HBO Company, among many others.
 He was also the first Wall Street technology analyst to publish a software and services industry index that covered the price movements of the component stocks as well as their earnings movements.
-Mr. Thomas was also a member of the H&Q research team that published Wall Street's first hospital information systems industry investment report.
-Following Hambrecht Quist, Mr. Thomas worked as an analyst at Prudential Securities and First Albany-META Technology Research which is now part of Gartner Group.
+David was also a member of the H&Q research team that published Wall Street's first hospital information systems industry investment report.
+Following Hambrecht Quist, he worked at First Albany-META Technology Research which is now part of Gartner Group.

-Prior to joining Hambrecht Quist in 1983, Mr. Thomas was an intern in the equity research department of Prudential Bache Securities.
+Prior to joining Hambrecht Quist in 1983, David was an intern in the equity research department of Prudential Bache Securities.
 While there he spear-headed the conversion of the entire analytical department from pencil and paper ledgers to the Lotus 1-2-3 spreadsheet technology.

-In 1993, in between his buy side roles on Wall Street, Mr. Thomas joined the sell side at O'Connor and Associates in Chicago, then a division of Swiss Bank Corp.
-Mr. Thomas managed a hedge fund consisting of the firm's own capital, focusing on investments in the technology arena.
+In 1993, in between his buy side roles on Wall Street, David joined the sell side at O'Connor and Associates in Chicago, then a division of Swiss Bank Corp.
+He managed a hedge fund consisting of the firm's own capital, focusing on investments in the technology arena.
 He also directed the firm's equity options trading team (then the world's largest) with the mandate of successfully marrying the volatility inherent in fundamental event-driven research information with the Black-Scholes Options Pricing Model to enhance capital returns.